-A primary wait list is created for qualified practical nursing applicants who are not initially accepted into the program.
-The Wait List is 50% of the option capacity.
-Once the primary wait list is full, an extended waitlist will be created.
-If there is an opening on the primary waitlist, a student from the extended waitlist will be moved to the primary wait list.
+A primary waitlist is created for qualified Associate Degree applicants who are not initially accepted into the program.
+The waitlist is 50% of the program capacity.
+Once the primary waitlist is full, an extended waitlist will be created.
+If there is an opening on the primary waitlist, a student from the extended waitlist will be moved to the primary waitlist.
 Students are admitted to the program from the primary waitlist on a space available basis.
-Students who are placed on the primary wait list, and for whom a seat does not open during the current admission cycle, are given first option on admission for the following year.
-Those students not moved from the extended waitlist to the primary wait list will need to reapply.
+Students who are placed on the primary waitlist, and for whom a seat does not open during the current admission cycle, are given first option on admission for the following year.
+Those students not moved from the extended waitlist to the primary waitlist will need to reapply.
 Students can only be deferred one time before being required to reapply.

-Students who are accepted or are on the primary waitlist are also required to attend Orientation, no exceptions.
+Students who either are accepted or are on the primary waitlist are also required to attend Orientation, no exceptions.

-If there are significant changes in the admission criteria, students on the waitlist may be required to comply with the new criteria.
-This decision is at the sole discretion of the academic program faculty.
+If there are significant changes in the admission criteria, students on the Wait List may be required to comply with the new criteria.
+This decision is at the sole discretion of the academic program.